precisely/curious2/README.md

 Following are some bootstrap customization which needs to be made before downloading new bootstrap resources:

+Bootstrap customization ID: 10834603

+This customization ID sets:
-1. Uncheck all Less Components except **Grid system, Basic utilities, Responsive utilities, Component animations**,
+1. Uncheck all Less Components except **Grid system, form, typography, Basic utilities, Responsive utilities**,
-2. Set @container-lg width to 1000px,
+2. @container-lg width to 1000px,
-3. Set @grid-gutter-width to 20px.
+3. @grid-gutter-width to 20px.

 Out of this customization, after downloading resources, remove **!important** in **.hide** class CSS from bootstrap.css & bootstrap.min.css
 This is required because, we're using **hide** class in most portions & jQuery's **show()** method can't display element due to important mark in css.